d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

         return self.dense2(self.relu(self.dense1(X)))
 ```

-Similar to the multi-head attention, the positionwise feed-forward network will only change the last dimension size of the input---the feature dimension.
-In addition, if two items in the input sequence are identical, the according outputs will be identical as well.
+The following example
+shows that the innermost dimension
+of a tensor changes to
+the number of outputs in
+the positionwise feed-forward network.
+Since the same MLP transforms
+at all the positions,
+when the inputs at all these positions are the same,
+their outputs are also identical.

 ```{.python .input}
 ffn = PositionWiseFFN(4, 8)